Casanova di Neri – Brunello di Montalcino 2013

 The Casanova di Neri Estate was founded by Giovanni Neri in 1971 and is now run by his son Giacomo.
 Giacomo has spent several years acquiring the best possible vineyards within the Brunello di Montalcino DOCG area.
 Most recently, he has re-developed the winemaking facilities at Casanova di Neri and has just completed an impressive underground winery and cellar.
 Giacomoâ??s passion and expertise, together with 55 hectares of vineyards, represent the ideal combination for producing wines with exceptional personality, uniqueness, and recognisable characteristics.
 The Casanova di Neri vineyards, set on the slopes of Montalcino, are influenced by radical differences in soil, microclimate and surrounding vegetation, whilst maintaining a maximum separation of just one kilometre.
 Although primarily an advocate of Brunello (a Sangiovese clone), Giacomo has recently experimented with international grape varieties such as Cabernet Sauvignon for his Pietradonice DOC.
 The winery is now recognised as one of the finest producers in Italy.
 It has been awarded the Tre Bicchieri at the Gambero Rosso and received international recognition in the wine industry’s most important publications.

-Rocca di Castagnoli – Fattoria di Scannano, Chianti DOCG, 2014
+Rocca di Castagnoli – Fattoria di Scannano, Chianti DOCG, 2016

-An excellent, fragrant wine with autumnal notes of the forest floor.
-Harmonious and clean on the palate, dry with good body, great varietal character and length.
-Clear colour tending towards brilliant ruby with bright highlights.
+A fragrant nose with autumnal notes of the forest floor.
+Harmonious and clean on the palate, dry with good body, fresh red berry fruit notes and spice.